po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Explain that server-side APIs is a way for companies to exchange data.
 This can be thought of as a contract to exchange data.
 The rules of the contract is the API's documentation.
 As long as you follow the rules, the server will send back the data to your application.

-* `You are welcome to use your analogy`.
+* `You are welcome to use your analogy`. @TODO, rewrite this..
  Explain to the students that you can think of using server-side API like eating dinner at a restaurant.
 The menu is the contract.
 You send your request that travels through the internet.
 In thisinternet is your waiter.
 The waiter takes the request to the chef.
 The chef is the server, he preps your data as the meal.

 * Ask the students the following question: